Imanali01/Web-Security-Academy-Scripts/README.md

 # Web Security Academy Scripts
 This repository contains Python scripts I developed to solve various labs from PortSwigger's Web Security Academy.
-These scripts automate the process of exploiting web security vulnerabilities found in the academy's labs.
+These scripts automate the process of exploiting the vulnerabilities found in the academy's labs.

 ## Table of Contents
 <details>